Last Updated on

 The Wix Community forum is a place for you to pose questions to other Wix users.
 Those knowledgeable about the platform can usually guide you in the right direction.
 You might even receive a response from Wix support here.

 To get to customer service more directly, though, you can make use Wix’s phone or email support.
 They’re open Monday-Thursday, 6AM-5PM.
 Not 24/7 like many companies purport to be, which could turn off some potential users.
 It’s important to note that in many cases, 24/7 service isn’t quite as around the clock as the companies offering it say it is.

-Beyond the free option, the pricing scale for Wix seems reasonable.
+Beyond the Wix free website option, the pricing scale seems reasonable.
 There are five pricing tiers, each with different levels of functionality:

-eCommerce—For those looking to start a small business.
-You'll get 20GB bandwidth and 20GB of storage.
+eCommerce: for those looking to start a small business.
+You’ll get 20GB bandwidth and 20GB of storage.
 It includes the extras from the Unlimited plan and ads the online store option.
-This plan costs $8.50/month.
+Wix eCommerce pricing comes in at $8.50/month.

 Wix’s pricing is comparable to other services.
 SquareSpace’s lowest plan is $16/month; Weebly’s is $14/month.
 You’ll get a similar level of functionality no matter which service you choose.
 This video gives you a further look at their pricing plans and options:

 You saw the e-commerce plan listed above.
 Their solutions are richer than competitors Weebly and SquareSpace.
 With Wix, you can easily integrate a store into your site, then accept payments with third-party services.
 These include PayPal, WebMoney, and Skrill.
 You’ll also have the ability to use Bitcoin and process credit cards through Stripe or Square.